Creating an Uninhabitable Home for Silverfish

-Your neighbor may have silverfish, but you don’t have to adopt them when you move in Vancouver
+Your neighbour may have silverfish, but you don’t have to adopt them when you move in Vancouver

 It is a common worry that your neighbours’ pests will invade your home, but this can be easily prevented.
 Right after moving to your new home in Vancouver, there are various things you can do to make sure your home is uninhabitable to these critters.

 Even though silverfish can live up to a year without food, they require a high humidity environment to survive.
 The biggest thing you can do to prevent silverfish is to control humidity in your home.
 To keep your new home dry and low in humidity, consider getting a dehumidifier.
 Think about the direction of where your house is facing, and which parts of the house will get more sun during the day.
 Usually, a south-facing room will get the more light during the day.
 It is advisable to keep your windows ajar, pulling curtains back if possible.
 Keeping areas well ventilated will help very much to keep these pests away.